naresy/WhatsApp_Clone_Android_Application/README.md

 </ol>

 <h2>Usage</h2>
 <p>Once the app is installed, users can register with their email and phone number, set up their profile, and start chatting with other registered users.
-Users can send text messages, images, and videos, and receive notifications for new messages.</p>
+Users can send text messages, images, and videos and receive notifications for new messages.</p>

 <h2>Contributing</h2>
 <p>Contributions are welcome!
 Please fork this repository and submit a pull request with your changes.</p>